anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 {::include-fold examples/masa-00-D0-E5-F2-00-02.crt}
 ~~~~

-The private key for MASA certificate signs the Voucher:
+The private key for the MASA certificate that signs the Voucher:

 ~~~~
 {::include-fold examples/masa-00-D0-E5-F2-00-02.pem}